monarch-initiative/monarch-project-template/{{cookiecutter.project_name}}/README.md

 And as the last line says: `congratulations :)`!!
 Your project is ready to evolve!

+> If you have an error running `tox` your python dependencies may be out of sync and you may be able to fix it by running `poetry lock` and then running `tox` again.

 # Final test to see everything is wired properly

 On the command line, type the `project_name`.
 In this example, `ABCD`: